-Fish skin, whether fresh cooked or dried, may be included in your dog’s food on a regular basis.
-They might even make a better treat for overweight canines than pork or meat-determined products.
+Fish skin, whether fresh cooked or dried, may be included in your dog’s food regularly.
 They are low in calories and fat.
-They are low in calories and fat.
+They might even treat overweight canines better than pork or meat-determined products.

 Consult your veterinarian before modifying your dog’s food.
 Or on the other hand, adding fish skin consistently.

-Salmon is strong in natural omega-3 fatty acids, which help dogs have shiny coats and healthy skin.
-The system of your canine that helps it immune itself is aided by omega-3 fatty acids.
+Salmon is vital in natural omega-3 fatty acids, which help dogs have shiny coats and healthy skin.
+Omega-3 fatty acids aid the system of your canine, which helps it immune itself.
 Salmon may help certain dogs with allergies, according to Modern Dog Magazine.